-GCSE PHOTOGRAPHY The course GCSE Photography is a popular and exciting subject.
+GCSE Photography is a popular and exciting subject.
 However, be aware that it doesn't just involve taking photographs.
 You will develop your creativity, imagination and knowledge through sustained projects.
 You will learn about a variety of photographic media, techniques and processes including hands-on experimentation with traditional and digital media.
 You will also develop an awareness of critical analyses of artists' work helping to develop their own ideas and intentions using workbooks to demonstrate practical learning and the ability to explore formal elements through personal, individual responses.

 You will have access to a fully equipped IT suite, interactive white board and scanning and printing facilities.
 A fully equipped darkroom is available with several professional quality enlargers, contact printers, developing tanks and chemicals, filtered water supplies and automatic washing facilities.

 66 If a photographer cares about the people before the lens and is compassionate, much is given.
 It is the photographer, not the camera, that is the instrument. ??

-Eve Arnold, photojournalist We are well situated for the major museums and commercial galleries and there will be visits to galleries and museums and work both in the college and on location.
-What skills do I need?
+Eve Arnold, photojournalist

+We are well situated for the major museums and commercial galleries and there will be visits to galleries and museums and work both in the college and on location.

 The course will suit you if you are creative, enthusiastic and imaginative and want to communicate your ideas and opinions through different styles and forms of photography.
 You should enjoy learning how to use different processes to develop your visual skills, and be willing to experiment and take risks with your ideas.
-How is the course assessed?